simmypayyappillyvarghese/AutmaticOrderSystem_Prototype_Project/README.txt

 To execute the file:open the file in notepad/notepad++ Click on Run as and select thr browser Firefox,IE,Chrome(Chrome doesnt support iframe tag file for local files ,so dont use it to run page CreateOrder.html)

+Refer the document AutmaticOrderSystem_Prototype_Documentation_SWE500_Fall15.docx For more detailed understanding of the prototype.

 Files in Folder are: